vkarathanasi/facebook-scraping-stuff/readme.md

 An unimaginitively named and loosely organized collection of JS code snippets I may or may not have been using to capture data from Facebook, which may or may not comply with their TOS.

-#My Steps for scraping an FB Group Member List with vanilla Javascript in Chrome:
+# My Steps for scraping an FB Group Member List with vanilla Javascript in Chrome:

-1. Navigate to Group Members page (/groups/<groupname>/members/).
+1. Navigate to Group Members page (e.g., `/groups/<groupname>/members/`).
 2. Open Chrome Dev Tools (CTRL+SHIFT+I, or use the menus).
-3. Under the Console tab, paste the following code (see also ?.js) at the cursor and hit enter:
+3. Under the Console tab, paste the following code (see also [group-members-autoscroller.js](/group-members-autoscroller.js), which includes a Bookmarklet version) at the cursor and hit enter:

 ```javascript
 var numMembers = parseInt(document.querySelector("#groupsMemberBrowser > div > div > div > span").innerText);